cisco-open/fsoc/README.md

 Configure the default profile to your tenant of choice (replace MYTENANT with your tenant's name):

 ```
-fsoc config set auth=oauth url=https://MYTENANT.observe.appdynamics.com
+fsoc config create auth=oauth url=https://MYTENANT.observe.appdynamics.com
-fsoc login  # test access
 ```

-NOTE: The login command will pop up a browser to perform the log in and then continue executing the command.
+This command will create the initial `fsoc` configuration file and attempt to log in.
+Since this example uses OAuth authentication, the command will pop up a browser to perform the login and then continue executing the command.
 Subsequent invocations of fsoc will use cached credentials.
+You can close the browser once is shows "Logged in successfully".

-Use the `fsoc help config set` command to see examples of the different authentication methods that `fsoc` supports in addition to OAuth (e.g., service principal, agent principal, local).
+Use the `fsoc help config create` command to see examples of the different authentication methods that `fsoc` supports in addition to OAuth (e.g., service principal, agent principal, local).
 You can find additional details in the `fsoc` [config page](https://developer.cisco.com/docs/cisco-observability-platform/#!install-and-configure-fsoc/configure-access) in the platform docs.

 ## Assistance and Suggestions